 Q: Why do I have to choose between a "work or school account" and my "personal account"?

 A: This happens when you sign in with an email address (for example, email@example.com) that's shared by your personal Microsoft account and by your work account or school account.
 Although both identities use the same sign-in address, they're still separate identities.
 The two identities have different profiles, security settings, and permissions.
-When you sign in, you see a page that looks like the following example:

 Choose Work or school account if you want to use your directory to authenticate users and control organization access.
 This option limits access to members in your organization's directory.
 In this case, all other users also must sign in with work or school accounts.

 Choose Personal account if you want to use your Microsoft account with Azure DevOps.
 In this case, all other users also must sign in with Microsoft accounts.